 - Valley of the Dolls has a famous catfight which climaxes with Neely tearing Helen's wig off her head.
 She looks at it with shock for a second, then runs to the nearest toilet and flushes it.

 - Benny in Kopps is revealed to have a toupee during the car chase towards the end.

-- In The Princess Bride, a potential bride for Humperdink visits, bringing along her hugely famous collection of hats.
-Unfortunately for her, a breeze blows through the castle while she's there, her hat comes off to reveal her (heretofore hidden) baldness, and Humperdink is ready to go to war with her country because of the embarrassment he suffered seeing her.
+- In The Princess Bride, a potential bride for Prince Humperdinck visits, bringing along her hugely famous collection of hats.
+Unfortunately for her, a breeze blows through the castle while she's there, her hat comes off to reveal her (heretofore hidden) baldness, and Humperdinck is ready to go to war with her country because of the embarrassment he suffered seeing her.note

 - Harry Potter refers to an embarrassing incident when he was in primary school and turned his teacher's wig blue by accident.